Kxljxv/data-viz-dash/README.md

 The platform is built on a modern, cutting-edge web stack:

 ### Frontend
+- **TypeScript**: The project is being migrated to TypeScript for improved type safety and developer experience.
+Strict mode is enabled for new code, with a staged migration strategy for existing JavaScript files.
 - **Svelte 5**: The next generation of Svelte, utilizing "Runes" for reactive state management.
 This project uses `$state`, `$derived`, `$props`, and `$effect` for ultra-efficient UI updates.
 - **SvelteKit**: The official framework for building Svelte apps, providing file-based routing, server-side rendering (SSR), and optimized build pipelines.
 - **D3.js (Data-Driven Documents)**: Used for the mathematical heavy lifting of the graph visualization, including force simulations, zoom behavior, and coordinate mapping.